notactuallytreyanastasio/lol_jacobian_conjecture/README.md

 Each file drives its checks with `#eval`; the printed output *is* the verification.

-## The honest verdict

-Beautiful, self-consistent, independently reproduced arithmetic — and a conclusion that is almost certainly a framing error, most likely AI-generated.
-The responsible next step is **not** a preprint.
-It is:

-1. A literature search for this exact map (it is far too clean to be novel).
-2. Sending these files to a specialist in affine algebraic geometry to locate the catch in minutes.
-3. Tracing the source.
-If it has no citable, refereed provenance, that is the answer.

-If eleven people and four computer-algebra systems can't find the flaw, that tells you who to ask — not that the flaw isn't there.

 ## License

 MIT.
 It's a joke repo about a serious conjecture.
 Do what you like.